Y-mmmmm/My-ringbuffer/README.md

-# This a basic ringbuffer
+# This a basic ringbuffer FIFO

 ## Ringbuffer strcut
 ```c